-- The date the loan is received, e.g. 15th January
+- The date the loan is received, for example 15th January

-- The date at which repayments will begin, e.g. 25th Feb
+- The date at which repayments will begin, for example 25th Feb

-- The length of term in months, e.g. 12 months
+- The length of term in months, for example 12 months

-Opening any scenario we'll locate our Loan account within Liabilities - this is the account we'll use to track the outstanding debt owed.
-Press the green + button next to the loan account and pick the 'New Loan & Amortisation' method.
+Opening any forecast we'll locate our loan account within liabilities - this is the account we'll use to track the outstanding debt owed.
+Press the green '+' button next to the loan account and pick the 'New Loan & Amortisation' method.

 Using our above example details we will fill in the loan details as follows.
 We'll need to select appropriate accounts for the following: